MarioAngelov2/payment-system/readme.md

 ### 3.2 Software Components
   1. **Authentication Service**
    - Description
       - This service is responsible for handling user authentication.
+For detailed explanation over the authorization, navigate to `Security` section down bellow.
    - Endpoints/APIs
       - `/auth/register (POST)`: Creates a new user account.
       - `/auth/login (POST)`: Authenticates a user and generates a JWT token.